spicysomtam/aws-openvpn/README.md

 * Open a web browser and Google `whatsmyip`.
 Choose one of the links that show you where the IP is located in the world.
 * Check you location is correct.

+# Jankins pipeline

+I have provided a Jenkins pipeline that you can use in your Jenkins to deploy/destroy the vpn.

+The state is held in the Jenkins workspace.

+You can run it multiple times for different regions, and terraform uses workspaces for the different regions.

+You should add `terraform` as a Tool in Jenkins and label it as the `terraform` version.
+Some instructions [here]( ) (or Google for better instructions if these are insufficient).

 # Possible improvements

 * You could generate multiple client `.ovpn` files per region (eg `london-0.ovpn` etc).
 This would involve running the userdata script `openvpn-install.sh` multiple times for clients > 1, and then setting up multiple Systems Manager parameters.
 For my needs I just need the single ovpn file.
 If you decide to do this, raise a PR so I can merge it in.